How to integrate Lemlist MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Lemlist to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Lemlist agent that can export all leads from current campaign, download list of unsubscribed emails, unsubscribe specific lead from a campaign, check status of campaign export request through natural language commands.
+By the end, you'll have a working Lemlist agent that can export all leads from current campaign, download list of unsubscribed emails, unsubscribe specific lead from a campaign through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Lemlist account through Composio's Lemlist MCP server.